ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_tebaldi21esd.rst

    * eyears: list with end years of the time periods (historical then SSPs)
    * begin_ref_year: start year of historical baseline period (e.g. 1986)
    * end_ref_year: end year of historical baseline period (e.g. 2005)
-   * spread: how many standard deviations to calculate the spread with

    *Optional settings for script*